Facebook 9 ways to poison society

 When 60 Minutes spoke to Haugen's lawyer John Tye, who works with whistleblowers, he said there was a law protecting people who speak to the SEC.

-"The Dodd-Frank Act, passed ten years ago, says that no company can prohibit its employees from communicating with the SEC (Securities and Commission) and share internal corporate documents," Tye told 60 Minutes.
+"The Dodd-Frank Act, passed ten years ago, says no company can prevent its employees from contacting the SEC (Securities and Exchange Commission) and sharing internal corporate documents," Tye told 60 Minutes.

 We'll see….